Storytelling for a High Converting Landing Page

-The answer, my mate, is No. Some readers may not need to read the whole story as they already are hooked when they land on your page.
-All they are looking for is a call-to-action that gives them the solution.
+The answer, my mate, is No. Some readers may not need to read the whole story as they are already hooked when they land on your page.
+All they are looking for is a call to action that gives them the solution.

 This is the reason most landing pages have two CTA buttons: one at the beginning of the story and one at the end.